mrmagooey/hpcaas-container-template/readme.md

 ### Code Configuration

 Your code may have special requirements for its runtime environment.
 Similar to the code parameters json file, we use a `container_config.json` file (in the same directory as this readme), as the source of configuration information.

+*Code Entry Point*

+Currently the container assumes that the entrypoint exectuable for your code is called `hpc_code`.
+You can customise this by adding:

+    {
+      codeName: "your_code_name_here",
+    }

+The container will now try to execute the new name.

 *Extra Ports*